xianlinbox/daily_practise/aws-solution-architect/storage.md

 - Activity Metrics
   Free and Paid advanced metrics

+## settings

+ACL disabled:

+- bucket owner enforced (default): access policy decided permission, owner has all control.

+ACLs enabled:

+- Bucket owner preferred – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the bucket-owner-full-control canned ACL.\
+- Object writer – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs.

 ## S3 Achitecture

 S3 can as the host of static content, combine with EC2 or Cloud front to provide the content, we also can provide pre-signed URL to client to direct talk to S3.